 Yes, I believe in Functional Medicine and angels, but my core is deeply rooted in science.
 Yet, I also recognize that science doesn't hold all the answers.
 My belief stems from the tangible impact these experiences have had on my life, which is my truth.

-Some doctors are touting some of the drugs in this regimen as the cancer cure we have all been looking for.
+Some doctors are touting drugs in this regimen as the cancer cure we have all been looking for.
 And even though my PSA dropped more than fifty points taking them, I want to be cautious and not seem like I’m promoting a panacea for cancer.

 Correlation does not establish causation.
 Could this current PSA be a lab error?
 It’s possible, but unlikely.
 Could this current PSA be lower because my testosterone level is lower?
 It’s possible, but unlikely, given that my workouts are as strong as ever and I’m not taking anything that would lower my testosterone.